 I hope this guide helps you find the perfect coffee table size for your space!

-Before you being your search for a coffee table, you first need to measure your existing furniture and the layout of your room!
+Before you being your search for a coffee table, you first need to measure your existing furniture, the size of the room, and understand your layout!
 Knowing your existing measurements will help you determine the perfect size for your new coffee table.
 Finding the right size means both the right height, length, and width.
-You can use the guidelines below to figure out each and determine the perfect size of your coffee table!
+You can use the coffee table size guide below to figure out each and determine the perfect size for your coffee table!

 There is no one perfect height for all coffee tables!
 Why?
 Because the “right” height actually depends on your furniture.
 Specifically, your sofa and chairs.
 Coffee tables should be lower than your seating, not taller.
 When they are taller, they tend to be jarring to the eye.